 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-1. Part A requires you to simply return a form advising of a general health self-check.
+1. Level One: Part A requires you to simply return a form advising of a general health self-check.

-2. Part B requires you to attend a GP visit 7-10 days prior to departure.
+2. Level One: Part C requires you to attend a GP visit 7-10 days prior to departure.

-3. Part C requires you to take a COVID-19 PCR test between 48 to 72 hours prior to check-in for your cruise (we advise between 60-72 hours to provide the optimum timeframe for accuracy and receipt of results).
+3. Level Two requires you to take a COVID-19 PCR test between 48 to 72 hours prior to check-in for your cruise (we advise between 60-72 hours to provide the optimum timeframe for accuracy and receipt of results).

 This step-by-step information is intended to assist you in finding the correct time and location for your PCR test.
 We recommend choosing where you will take your PCR test as early as possible, as it may need to fit in with your travel arrangements.
 You will also need to advise our reservations team where you intend to receive your PCR Test.